Mellanox/ci-demo/README.md

   mofed_installer_exe: /.autodirect/sw/release/mlnx_ofed/MLNX_OFED/mlnx_ofed_install
   mofed_installer_opt: --user-space-only --without-fw-update --all -q --skip-unsupported-devices-check

-# list of dockers to use for the job, `file` key is optional, if defined but docker image does not exist in registry - image will be created during 1st invocation or if file was modified
+# list of dockers to use for the job, `file` key is optional, if defined but docker image does not exist in registry.
+# image will be created during 1st invocation or if file was modified

 runs_on_dockers:
   - {file: '.ci/Dockerfile.centos7.7.1908', name: 'centos7-7', tag: 'latest'}
   - {file: '.ci/Dockerfile.ubuntu16-4', name: 'ubuntu16-4', tag: 'latest'}